HaeffnerLab/acf/README.md

     	pass
 ```

 First create a class inheriting from Sequence.
-The first line should be `super().\_\_init\_\_()` which performs necessary setup for sequences.
-Next, call `add\_parameter(name)` with the parameters that should be used as inputs to the sequence.
-Call `add\_argument(name, processor)` to add inputs that do not have an associated parameter.
+The first line should be `super().__init__()` which performs necessary setup for sequences.
+Next, call `add_parameter(name)` with the parameters that should be used as inputs to the sequence.
+Call `add_argument(name, processor)` to add inputs that do not have an associated parameter.

 Implement the `sequence()` function.
 This should be a kernel function containing the Artiq code that runs the sequence.
-Its inputs should be the values required to call it, aligning with the parameters and arguments defined in `\_\_init\_\_()`.
+Its inputs should be the values required to call it, aligning with the parameters and arguments defined in `__init__()`.
 Next, fill in `run()`.
 This is also a kernel function.
 All it does is call `sequence()` with all of the parameter names.
 Attributes of the class are automatically set to appropriate values for parameters and arguments.

-Sequences can either be run with no GUI input, or by setting arguments in the GUI corresponding to the parameters and arguments defined in `\_\_init\_\_()`.
+Sequences can either be run with no GUI input, or by setting arguments in the GUI corresponding to the parameters and arguments defined in `__init__()`.
 If run with no GUI input, the attributes in the class are set to default values, where for parameters these are pulled from the current value of the parameter in storage, and for arguments are pulled from the default value set in the processor.
-In the example above, `self.frequency\_397\_cooling` and `self.\attenuation\_397` would be automatically set to the current values in parameter storage, and `self.interesting\_arg` would be set to 5 MHz.
+In the example above, `self.frequency_397_cooling` and `self.attenuation_397` would be automatically set to the current values in parameter storage, and `self.interesting_arg` would be set to 5 MHz.
 If GUI input is desired, then arguments would be created in the experiment GUI for each of the parameters and arguments defined, and the class attributes are set to those selected by the user in the GUI.
 The default values set inside the GUI for parameters are pulled from parameter storage, but then can be changed independently.

 ### Collect defined sequences
 This framework uses the `SequencesContainer` object to collect user defined sequences.
 Create a file in your respository, and place in it code like the following.